 Are you using Twitter as part of your SEO strategy?
 Do you feel like you’re being left behind?
 Are you finally ready to set up your Twitter account?
 You want to tweet but you’re still not sure how to set up your account?
 Maybe you’re overwhelmed.
 Breaking down the steps to something large is a great way to conquer that feeling.
 This post shows you how to start and properly set up your Twitter account — in baby steps.

 Like most things in life that are overwhelming, the best approach is to break them into small, achievable tasks.
 Not all of these steps have to be performed in the same day; however, breaking them down makes it less overwhelming, at least.

-- Decide what email address you want associated with your twitter account.
+- Decide what email address you want to be associated with your Twitter account.
 One email per account.
-You may want a new account, if so, setup a new email.
+You may want a new account, if so, set up a new email.

 - Make a list of possible Twitter names; they may not be available.

 - You will need three graphics: avatar (profile picture – square), header photo, and background.
 Have them handy to upload when you start the sign-up process.
 I like to make a folder that is called “Twitter Images” and have it easy to find (desktop).